Live · api.qear.ai

 • Image / video / audio — different problem, different tools

-• Real-time streaming — verification adds 1–3 seconds; best for async or pre-send checks
+• Real-time streaming — verification adds latency; best for async or pre-send checks

 We'd rather tell you the truth than sell you a tool that fails on your use case.
 Code verification is on our roadmap — join the waitlist.